Irish Shipping: Ships acquired in the 1950s

 Due to the sharp increase in the price of oil and the greater thermal efficiencies of diesel engines, these were the last two steam powered ships to be operated by Irish Shipping.
-Both vessels were equipped with refrigerated cargo tweendecks for the carriage of frozen meat.
+Both ships were equipped with refrigerated cargo tweendecks for the carriage of frozen meat.
 They both survived to the early 1972, when the Irish Poplar was sold off, and the Irish Spruce ran aground in the Caribbean and was subsequently broken up for scrap.

 The tankers

 The Irish Holly 1954–1967, Irish Hawthorn 1958–1965, and Irish Blackthorn 1959–1965 were the only tankers ever operated by ISL.
-The Irish Hawthorn and Irish Blackthorn were steam turbine vessels and were sold in 1965.
+The Irish Hawthorn and Irish Blackthorn were steam turbine ships and were sold in 1965.
 The Irish Holly was primarily a coastal oil tanker, triple expansion steam engine.
-This vessel survived in the fleet for some time after the two larger vessels.
+This ship survived in the fleet for some time after the two larger ships.

 Ships acquired in the 1960s

 Two sisters delivered in the early 1960s.
 Laid down in the very late 1950s.